 The Governing Body has the responsibility of monitoring the agreed approach to maintaining standards of discipline and behaviour and of reviewing this policy's effectiveness.
-The Governors support the Head Teacher in implementing the Behaviour Policy.
+The Governors support the Executive Head Teacher and Head of School in implementing the Behaviour Policy.

-The Head Teacher has the day-to-day authority to implement the school Behaviour Policy, but Governors may give advice to the Head Teacher about particular disciplinary or behaviour issues.
-The Head Teacher must take this into account when making decisions about matters of behaviour.
+The Executive Head Teacher and Head of School have the day-to-day authority to implement the school Behaviour Policy, but Governors may give advice to the Head Teacher about particular disciplinary or behaviour issues.
+The Executive Head Teacher and Head of School must take this into account when making decisions about matters of behaviour.